Logo

 How a Residential Heat Pump Water Heater Saves You Money

-A residential heat pump water heater works by extracting heat energy from the surrounding air and using it to heat your home's water supply rather than generating heat from scratch the way a gas boiler or immersion heater does.
-Because it moves heat rather than creates it, a modern heat pump hot water system delivers up to 4 units of heat energy for every 1 unit of electricity consumed.
-That translates to a Seasonal Coefficient of Performance (SCOP) of up to 4.5, making it three to four times more energy-efficient than a standard electric immersion heater.
+A residential heat pump water heater works by extracting heat energy from the surrounding air and using it to heat your home's water supply, rather than generating heat from scratch the way a gas boiler or immersion heater does.
+Because it moves heat rather than creates it, it can deliver more heat energy than the electricity it consumes.
+The Ecogen290 has published performance figures of SCOP 4.91 at 35°C and SCOP 3.69 at 55°C. Actual performance will vary according to the property, system design, flow temperature, weather and operation.

-For a UK household of four, switching from a gas combi boiler to a Sailax heat pump water heater typically reduces hot water heating costs by £350 to £800 per year - depending on existing tariff rates and daily usage.
-The savings increase further if you pair the system with a solar PV array or a time-of-use electricity tariff such as Octopus Go, which allows off-peak heating at reduced rates overnight.
+For a UK household of four, switching from a gas combi boiler to a Sailax Global Technologies Ltd water heater can help reduce hot water heating costs, depending on existing tariff rates and daily usage.
+Savings may vary depending on the system configuration, energy tariff and how the system is used.

 Sailax residential heat pump water heater installed in a UK home